DarkYagami/test-inker/README.md

 This script automatically clicks links in an HTML page exported with Inky and shows the resulting text output.

+This is still experimental and largely untested right now.

 0. Use with newest Inky version only ("restart" link in web export is required)

 1. First export your story as web project from Inky.